Orthogonal Fold & Cut

-Next, we prove a crucial fact about the folded state of an orthogonal crease pattern, which will be relevant to our characterizations for both orthgonal fold \& punch and orthogonal fold \& cut.
+Next, we prove a crucial fact about the folded state of an orthogonal crease pattern, which will be relevant to our characterizations for both orthogonal fold \& punch and orthogonal fold \& cut.

-\begin{lemma} Suppose two points $(x_1,y_1)$ and $(x_2,y_2)$ are aligned in a folded state of a crease pattern with only orthogonal creases.
+\begin{lemma} Suppose two points $(x_1,y_1)$ and $(x_2,y_2)$ on an axis-aligned rectangle of paper are aligned in the folded state of a crease pattern with only horizontal and vertical creases.
 Then $(x_1,y_2)$ and $(x_2,y_1)$ are also aligned with them. \end{lemma}

 \begin{proof} Because creases are all either horizontal or vertical, each vertical line on the paper lies on a vertical line in the folded state.
 In other words, the horizontal position of a point in the folded state depends only on its horizontal position on the paper.
 Let $h(x)$ be the horizontal position in the folded state of a point at horizontal position $x$ on the paper.
 Similarly, let $v(y)$ be the vertical position in the folded state of a point at vertical position $y$ on the paper, so $(x,y)$ folds to $(h(x),v(y))$.
 That the folded state factors in this way is the crucial property of orthogonal foldings of rectangular (or more generally, orthogonally convex) paper.